 The cooling system in the vehicle is filled with DEX-COOL engine coolant.
-This coolant needs to be checked and replaced at appropriate intervals.
-See Maintenance Schedule ⇒ 329.
+This coolant is designed to remain in the vehicle for 5 years or 240 000 km (150,000 mi), whichever occurs first.

 The following explains the cooling system and how to check and add coolant when it is low.
-If there is a problem with engine overheating, see Engine Overheating \$\phi\$ 263.
+If there is a problem with engine overheating, see Engine Overheating \Rightarrow 259.